1000ch/vscode-csso/readme.md

 - **csso: Minify current CSS file**: to minify current CSS file
 - **csso: Minify selected part of CSS**: to minify selected part of CSS
-- **csso: Minify CSS files in workspace**: to minify all CSS files in workspace

 You can also execute these commands from context menu of [Explorer](https://code.visualstudio.com/docs/getstarted/userinterface#_explorer) or Editor.